Glossary for hardening Security Center - Security Center 5.11

 Map Manager

 The Map Manager is the central role that manages all mapping resources in Security Center, including imported map files, external map providers, and KML objects.
 It acts as the map server for all client applications that require maps and as the record provider for all Security Center entities placed on georeferenced maps.
+The Map Manager role replaced the Plan Manager role in Security Center 5.4 GA.

 Media Router